 • strengthening the pharyngeal reflex when speaking and improving the condition of the voice - for medical reasons.

-All this, with the right approach and systematization, leads to a qualitative result.
+All this, with the right approach and systematization, leads to high-quality results.

 Indications for the procedure

-1. The first and most important indication if you take your child to a speech therapist - fixing the result.
-Speech therapy massage will speed up the process of pronunciation, this is important for children whose speech lags behind their peers.
+1. The first and most important indication, if you take your child to a speech therapist - consolidate the result.
+Speech therapy massage will speed up the pronunciation process, this is important for children whose speech lags behind their peers.

-2. Weak or vice versa increased tone of the facial muscles.
+2. Weak or, on the contrary, increased tone of the facial muscles.

-3. Stuttering - the child repeats syllables in a word or cannot pronounce the word to the end at all, fixating on one part.
-Often this affects children who are frightened, who have experienced a strong shock, or simply indecisive kids.
+3. Stuttering - the child repeats syllables in a word or cannot pronounce the word completely, becoming fixated on one part.
+Often this affects children who are frightened, have experienced a strong shock, or are simply indecisive kids.

-4. Voice disturbance - the child gets tired of talking b, does it quietly and complains of pain and sore throat, a feeling of "coma" and heaviness when speaking.
+4. Voice disorder – the child gets tired of speaking b, does it quietly and complains of pain and sore throat, a feeling of “lump” and heaviness when speaking.

-6. Increased salivation t It is also an indication for massage, it indicates weak muscles not only of the face, but also of the tongue.
+6. Increased salivation It is also an indication for massage; it indicates weak muscles not only of the face, but also of the tongue.

 7. Children with cerebral palsy.